DataWraith/Dockerfiles/weechat/README.md

 [Weechat] is a terminal IRC client.

-This image is meant to run on a server and used remotely using weechat's relay protocol.
+This image is meant to be run on a server and used remotely via weechat's relay protocol.

 ## Usage